PlaceBasedCarbonCalculator/inputdatasecure/README.md

 1. Fill this repo with the files ad described in the README.md files
 1. Follow instruction the `build` repo.

+## Licence

+The [LICENCE](https://github.com/PlaceBasedCarbonCalculator/inputdatasecure/blob/main/LICENSE) file only applies to the repo without any data.
+Please see the data owners for information on the licence for each dataset.

 ## Acces Requests